The rapid advancement of location-based technology has propelled Geomarketing to the frontline of marketing strategies.

 Generate Geo-targeted Leads According to a Specific Buyer Persona

 A study by Salesforce showed that 80% of all users availing location-based services are interested in updates from the business companies they are interested in.
 Furthermore, the more campaigns are run, the more customer data is collected which can be further used to tweak the buyer persona.
 The audiences are filtered based on their specific interests, geographical areas, the technologies they use and current job titles they hold.
 As B2B companies are looking to establish a sustainable relationship with their clients, geomarketing will enable firms to provide a personalized and relevant content outreach strategy.
 Platforms like Google Ads enable campaigns to be set by segmenting audiences based on their geographic locations.
+Using the right CTAs is equally essential in these campaigns.

 Re-targeting Audiences Across Social Media Platform